GarethAubrey/Rock-paper-scissors/README.md

 * Existing Features
-  * Header - The header is simplistic in appearence with a title of "Project 2 - Gareth Aubrey" as i didnt want anything to take the limelight of the game, it has black writing on a pleasent light blue background.
+  * Header - The header is simplistic in appearance with a title of "Project 2 - Gareth Aubrey" as I didn’t want anything to take the limelight of the game, it has black writing on a pleasant light blue background.

 <div align="center">